moshix/minesweeper/README.md

 ### 2. User Session Structure (Multitenancy)

 Each player connection runs in its own goroutine with isolated state.
-This eliminates the need for a database while supporting multiple simultaneous players.
+This eliminates teh need for a database while supporting multiple simultaneous players.

 **Session Isolation**